GarwelGarwel/SpaceAge/README.md

 - [KSP-AVC](https://forum.kerbalspaceprogram.com/index.php?/topic/72169-12-ksp-avc-add-on-version-checker-plugin-1162-miniavc-ksp-avc-online-2016-10-13/)
 - [Blizzy's Toolbar](https://forum.kerbalspaceprogram.com/index.php?/topic/55420-120-toolbar-1713-common-api-for-draggableresizable-buttons-toolbar/)

-Space Age doesn't change anything in the universe, so it shouldn't affect save games.
+Space Age doesn't change anything in the universe, so it shouldn't affect playability of save games.

+Tracking of returns from orbit/surface is not perfect (it uses the stock system, which was intended for internal purposes) and can sometimes generate too many events.
+Delete unnecessary ones.

 The mod has minor issues with Kerbal Construction Time, which handles technology discoveries and facility upgrades in its own way.
-Simply disable or manually delete these entries.
+You can simply disable or manually delete these entries.

 **License**

 The mod is distributed under MIT license.
-The icon has been created by Delapouite (http://delapouite.com) and is licensed under CC-BY 3.0.
+The icon has been created by [Delapouite](http://delapouite.com) and is licensed under CC-BY 3.0.